antonmi/octopus/README.md

 These kinds of translations can be expressed in declarative way via specifications expressed as a data structure.

 ### The solution
-The specification can be provided using a JSON data structure that describes the interface to a service.
+The specification can be provided using a JSON DSL that describes the interface to a service.
 The client library code is generated from the specification.
 The JSON is chosen as the specification language because it is easy to translate to Elixir data structures:
 JSON objects are translated to maps, JSON arrays are translated to lists, etc.